 Criteria used in selecting proposals

-Proposals for areas of interest to the Simons Center will be reviewed and evaluated by the Center’s Scientific Advisory Committee, which will then make recommendations about which events to support.
-Below are criteria used in the selection of proposals.
+Proposals will be reviewed and evaluated by the Center’s Scientific Advisory Committee, which will then make recommendations about which events to support.
+Below are the criteria used in the selection of proposals.

 (ii) amount of activity in the proposed area and the size of the community out of which the invitees will be selected [a certain minimal size of the community is required to ensure a vibrant, diverse program of widespread interest]